Code-Institute-Submissions/shalinshah54-lab-sportstyling_MayResub/README.md

 ### Logout
 - By logging out the person is still able to browse the accross the site.

+### Wish List
+- There is a wish list where the user can select the items/products which they like  and can add it to the favorites.
+- They can delete or keep shopping once added to the list, they can also add it to the bag where they can later check out.
+- I the wish list the user can click on the product and see the larger image with discreption where from there they can adjust the size and quantity and send it the the bag also.
+- On clicking on the trash can icon they can delete the item from the wish list and redirect back to the keep shopping page.
+- The message also appears when the item is added too the favorites and if its already there an error message will appear.

+### Blogs
+- There is a blog section under the freatures area where the user can add there intrested item information and also the admin can add details about the new and old product review and detail explanation about the products.
+- On clicking on the See More will display where the blogs have been added to.
+- Then by clicking on read more will display the full screen on the products information.

 ## Issues and Debugging
 - The images and the text across all the pages had issues with the margin-top ![](static/images/image-margin.png)